hilanderas/powter-client/README.md

-# Powter-Client
+# powter-client

-* With Powter-Client, you can build a powerful router without knowing details of how the router works
+* With powter-client, you can build a powerful router without knowing details of how the router works
 * The arm and x86 are both supported

 ### Who should use